-Rhino was voted the Best Car Hire Website in 2010 and we continually strive to deliver you the best prices on your car rentals.
+Rhino was voted the Best Car Hire Website in 2010 and shortlisted in 2013, 2016 and 2017, we continually strive to deliver you the best prices on your car rentals.
 We do this by comparing prices across all the main rental suppliers such as Dollar, Avis and Thrifty to get you the cheapest price possible.
 Our simple to use and secure booking engine takes only a few moments to provide you with a quote, so why not try a quote today and see how cheap our prices are.

 *average daily rates based on 7 day rental, search for todays best prices.